WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment2.md

 1. Click the **Settings** page, expand **File Publish Options** and check the **Remove additional files at destination** option.
 Then click **Publish**.

 	> **Speaking Point:**
-	> So before start publishing, I'm going to configure the publishing to remove all files that won't be requierd any more.
+	> So before we start publishing, I'm going to configure the publishing to remove all files that won't be required anymore.
 And so you can see here, instead of having to redeploy the entire app, it's just showing me the differences between what's on my local dev machine and then what's in the cloud, so it makes deployment a lot faster.
 Those changes are now already live.

 	![Publish web site](Images/publish-web-settings.png?raw=true)